Scary Movie 5: Plot

 During the day, Dan is frustrated with the modest progress of his test subjects at a primate intelligence research facility; ironically, he is not bright enough to realize that the chimpanzee Caesar is now actually much smarter than he is.
 One night, the pool drain invites others to a party.

 In the morning, after seeing the mess in the pool, Maria does more rituals, prompting Dan to fire her.
 As he does not understand her Spanish, their fighting leads to the lab releasing all of the apes.
 Jody and Dan, with the help of Jody's close friend Kendra Brooks who she knows from ballet, must quickly find a way to lift the curse and save their family.
 Along the way, they seek help from psychic Blaine Fulda, a complete fraud, and dream extractor Dom Kolb.
 He helps them understand that the solution to their problems lies in the mysterious book called Book of the Evil.

 However, Jody and Kendra are oblivious to the book's power, wreaking havoc on the four friends.
 They take turns reading the book's two passages: one that unleashes demons, "gort klaatu barada nikto", and the other that frees them from possession.
-When "Mama" takes the children to a cliff to sacrifice them, Jody fails to lift the curse with the book, but manages to knock "Mama" into the pool of Ja'Marcus and D'Andre's yatch, where a shark devours her alive.
+When "Mama" takes the children to a cliff to sacrifice them, Jody fails to lift the curse with the book but manages to send her falling down the cliff, but manages to survive by landing on the pool of Ja'Marcus and D'Andre's yacht, where she is devoured alive by a shark.

 Realizing the love for her adopted children is all she needs, Jody gives the Swan Queen part to Kendra, who performs the dance in the style of a stripper.
 The audience applauds enthusiastically, including Jody, Dan, the children, Kendra's family, and Madea.
-In the end, Caesar tells the audience that humans should enjoy the time they have on the Earth.
+In the end, Caesar, revealed to have been narrating the film, tells the audience that apes will eventually take over and humans should enjoy the time they have on the Earth.

-In a post-credits scene, Sheen wakes up, realizing that it was all a dream, until Kolb tells him he will be sleeping with Lohan soon.
-Suddenly, a car, driven by Lohan, crashes into the room and collides with Sheen, killing him.
-Afterwards, Lohan gets out of the car and throws Kolb the car keys.